-Many people dream of retiring early and ultimately having more time and freedom to live their lives on their terms.
-One strategy that some people use to retire early is simply to save and invest enough money so that they can live off the interest from their investments and savings.
+Many people dream of early retirement and having the freedom to live life on their terms.
+One strategy that many use to retire early is to simply save and invest enough money to live off interest accumulated each year from investments and savings.

-If you can do this, then you might be able to retire early as well.
+If you can do this, then you might be able to retire early.
 In fact, there are entire movements behind this idea such as FIRE or "financial independence, retire early."

 Compound interest is what makes this strategy possible.
 In this article, we will break down the power of compound interest and go over some of the key information you will need to know if you would like to retire early and live off of interest.